mundschenk-at/improved-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==

+= 1.7.0 =
+Forked Arconix FAQ and refactored the plugin.

 = 1.6.1 =
 Fixed a bug which caused the FAQ Group descriptions to output incorrectly when using the accordion style